All Episodes

 We're really leading the way in so many different ways.

-Well, I'm also very pleased that Harvard, as you know, is Harvard and Stanford and Princeton and numerous other universities and colleges and also large businesses have uh sent funds back to us, and in some cases I stopped funds that I looked at,
+I'm also very pleased that Harvard, as you know, Harvard and Stanford and Princeton and numerous other universities and colleges, as also large businesses, have sent funds back to us.

-So uh in a couple of cases they're sending them back and sending them back immediately.
+So in a couple of cases, they're sending them back and sending them back immediately.

 So I think it was very nice.